acoverholt/CleaningData/CodeBook.md

 ##Transformations
 To obtain the tidy dataset (tidydata.txt) the following steps were accomplished using the script run_analysis.R:
+* Read the measurements, subject ids, and activity ids from the dataset file
+* Read the features.txt and activity_labels.txt files for creation of column headings and proper subject and activity labeling.
 * Merge the train and test datasets into a single data frame including the subject id, activity, and all measurements.
 * Add column headings to the data frame as given in above in the section "The variables"
 * Extract only the columns for the mean and standard deviation of each measurement
 * Melt the data by "Subject" and "Activity" using the melt() function from reshape2
-* Cast the date into a new data frame using the dcast() function from reshape2 where the average of each variable is given
+* Cast the data into a new data frame using the dcast() function from reshape2 where the average of each variable is given

 The script accomplishes these steps through the use of three functions:
-* mergeDataset, which merges the two datasets into a single data frame with proper column headings.
+* mergeDataset, which reads and merges the two datasets into a single data frame with proper column headings.
 * mean_and_std, which extracts only the means and standard deviations for each measurement.
 * subject_activity_mean, which creates a tidy dataset of the averages of the cut dataset by subject number and activity